LAiSR-SK/.github/profile/README.md

 - **Adversarial Attacks:** we explore new adversarial attacks against AI models.
 The LAiSR group has introduced *3* novel adversarial attacks, including Target-X, Fool-X, and T2I-Nightmare.
 - **Adversarial Training:** we explore defense methods against adversarial attacks.
 Recently, LAiSR introduced the  **VA: Various Attacks Framework for Robust Adversarial Training** and **ADT++: Advanced Adversarial Distributional Training with Class Robustness** adversarial training methods which promote clean accuracy, roboust accuracy, and robusteness generalization more that the baseline defense methods.
 - **GEN-AI:** we investigate SOTA methods to protect user images from being edited by diffusion models.
 For example, the LAiSR group proposed **ImagePatroit(Under_Review)** that prevents diffusion models from maliciously adjusting images.
-- **GEN-AI Robustness**: we explore pre and post-generation filters to prevent Diffusion models from generating Not-Safe-for-Work (NSFW) content with **T2I-Vanguard: Post Generation Filter for Safe Text-2-Image Diffusion Models Generation**.
+- **GEN-AI Robustness**: we explore pre and post-generation filters to prevent Diffusion models from generating Not-Safe-for-Work (NSFW) content with **T2I-Vanguard: Post Generation Filter for Safe Text-2-Image Diffusion Models Contents**.

 ## 🚀 Research Projects